Modeling dissipation in quantum active matter: Open quantum system description of a quantum active particle

 \subsection{Model}

-The minimal model of quantum active matter of Ref.~\cite{Antonov/etal:2025} is inspired by the active Ornstein-Uhlenbeck particle (AOUP).
-In the classical AOUP model, the particle’s self-propulsion arises from colored noise $x_c(t)$, which drives persistent active motion \cite{Szamel/etal:2014, Maggi/etal:2014, Caprini/Marconi:2018, Fily:2019, Martin/etal:2021, Keta/etal:2022, Schuettler/etal:2025}.
-Specifically, the variable $x_c(t)$ is the trajectory of a classical particle that solves the equation of motion
+Our starting point is the minimal model of quantum active matter of Ref.~\cite{Antonov/etal:2025}, which is inspired by the active Ornstein-Uhlenbeck particle (AOUP) and is one-dimensional.
+In the classical AOUP model, the particle’s self-propulsion arises from colored noise $x_c$, which drives persistent active motion \cite{Szamel/etal:2014, Maggi/etal:2014, Caprini/Marconi:2018, Fily:2019, Martin/etal:2021, Keta/etal:2022, Schuettler/etal:2025}.
+Specifically, the variable $x_c(t)$ is the classical trajectory of a particle that solves the equation of motion

-where $\eta(t)$ is a Gaussian white noise with zero mean and correlations $\overline{\eta(t')\eta(t'')} = \delta(t'-t'')$.
-Since $x_c(t)$ represents the stochastic trajectory of an externally driven classical degree of freedom, physical observables must be averaged not only over quantum states but also over the ensemble of possible realizations of $x_c(t)$.
-In other words, the quantum system is subject to a noisy classical driving, and its effective behavior emerges only after performing both the quantum and the classical ensemble average.
+where $\tau$ is the inverse damping rate (or equivalently, the persistence time), $D$ is the diffusion coefficient in units of the damping rate, and $\eta(t)$ is a Gaussian white noise with zero mean and correlations $\overline{\eta(t')\eta(t'')} = \delta(t'-t'')$.

-In the quantum-mechanical model proposed in Ref.\ \cite{Antonov/etal:2025} a quantum particle of mass $m$ is confined by a time-dependent harmonic potential.
-The potential has fixed frequency $\omega$ but the center follows the prescribed Ornstein-Uhlenbeck trajectory $x_c(t)$.
+In the quantum-mechanical model proposed in Ref.\ \cite{Antonov/etal:2025}, a quantum particle of mass $m$ is confined by a time-dependent harmonic potential.
+The potential has a fixed frequency $\omega$ and the center follows the prescribed Ornstein-Uhlenbeck trajectory $x_c(t)$.
 Thereby, the quantum particle is governed by a time-dependent Hamiltonian of the form

-where $x_c(t)$ is a classical variable undergoing the dynamics of Eq.\ \eqref{eq:AOUP}; $\hat{x}$ and $\hat{p}$ are the canonically-conjugated position and momentum along $x$, satisfying the commutation relations $[\hat x,\hat p]=i\hbar$.
-In this setting, the motion is one dimensional, and the classical particle establishes a contact between the quantum particle and a thermal bath.
-Since the external drive $x_c(t)$ is governed by by the classical equation of motion \eqref{eq:AOUP} and unaffected by the state of the quantum particle, we can represent the state of the quantum system by a probability distribution over quantum trajectories $|\psi(x_c(t),t)\rangle$.
+where $x_c(t)$ is a classical variable undergoing the dynamics of Eq.\ \eqref{eq:AOUP}; $\hat{x}$ and $\hat{p}$ are the canonically-conjugated position and momentum along $x$, satisfying the commutation relations $[\hat x,\hat p]=i\hbar$, where $\hbar$ is Planck's constant.
+The classical particle establishes a contact between the quantum particle and a thermal bath.
+Since the external drive $x_c(t)$ is governed by the classical equation of motion \eqref{eq:AOUP} and unaffected by the state of the quantum particle, we can represent the state of the quantum system by a probability distribution over quantum trajectories $|\psi(x_c(t),t)\rangle$.
 Here, $|\psi(x_c(t),t)\rangle$ is the solution of the Schr\"odinger equation $\partial_t|\psi(x_c(t),t)\rangle=\hat{H}(x_c(t))|\psi(x_c(t),t)\rangle$ for a given trajectory $x_c(t)$.
-For this reason, we can represent the state of the quantum particle by a density matrix $\hat\varrho(t)$,
+The state of the quantum particle is given by the density matrix $\hat\varrho(t)$